Life Insurance

 Can you fail a life insurance medical exam?

-The word ‘fail’ in this context isn’t entirely accurate, as the purpose of the test is to provide a full picture of your health status (rather than to award a score).
 Certain results may lead to more tests, questions, or exclusions and loadings in the cover provided to you – and in addition to this, it will give you valuable knowledge about your own body.

-If you’re wondering how to ‘pass’ a life insurance medical exam, the key is to try and provide questionnaire answers that are honest.
 If the information you’ve provided about your health matches up with the results from your medical exam, you’ll have a better chance of getting coverage that suits your needs.

-If you’re unwell, it’s generally a good idea to reschedule the exam.
-Most insurers allow you to postpone the exam to ensure that the results accurately reflect your normal health.
-Communicating with the insurer and the medical professional about your situation is important to avoid unfairly skewed results.
+If you’re unwell, it’s generally a good idea to reschedule.
+Most insurers allow you to postpone ensuring that the results accurately reflect your normal health.

-Could you avoid the medical exam?
+Could you avoid the medical?

 You can learn more about partially underwritten life insurance in our article: Life Insurance Without a Medical Exam.